What is the course about?

 A comprehensive course covering the basic technical approaches to drawing and painting the human figure and head working though to various experimental approaches and starting points.
 Working from the live model, mirrors and photographs/found images we will cover a wide range of aspects of portraiture and the figure.
 We will begin by learning methods for drawing heads and bodies including how to render volume and structure in facial features.
 We will practise different approaches to rendering tone and composition then progressing onto using colour in paint.
 We will learn about mixing colours for both naturalistic and expressive flesh tones.
-We will have a chance to experiment with different drawing and painting materials and approaches and be led through a variety of starting points such as making work from images in the media and/or our own personal photographs.
+We will have a chance to experiment with different drawing and painting materials and approaches and be led through a variety of starting points such as making work from found images and/or our own personal photographs.

 What will I achieve?

 By the end of this course you should be able to...

 - Develop your drawing from observation of the human figure as subject